2006 transatlantic aircraft plot: Controversy over the alert

 On 12 August a public argument broke out between BAA, the operator of Heathrow and other airports, and British Airways, with Willie Walsh, BA's Chief Executive, accusing BAA of not being able to cope with the increased security and baggage checks.
 Ryanair also called on the British government to employ police and military reservists to speed up the full body searches which were now mandated.

-Three days later on 12 August 2006 the owner and operator of London Heathrow, BAA ordered airlines using the airport to make a 30 per cent reduction in departing passenger flights (something BA was already having to do as many passengers missed flights due to the extra time it took to clear security), to help reduce delays and cancellations.
+Three days later on 12 August, BAA ordered airlines using the airport to make a 30 per cent reduction in departing passenger flights (something BA was already having to do as many passengers missed flights due to the extra time it took to clear security), to help reduce delays and cancellations.

 On 18 August Ryanair's CEO, Michael O'Leary delivered an ultimatum to the British government demanding the resumption of normal hand baggage dimensions and hand screening one passenger in four instead of one in two within one week, otherwise Ryanair would sue the Government for compensation under section 93 of the Transport Act 2000.
 The government responded that the actions were taken under the Aviation Security Act 1982, and no compensation was payable.

 Several pilots complained about the "ridiculous" luggage restrictions that were thought up by "utter morons".
 Carolyn Evans, head of flight safety at the British Airline Pilots Association, said that "the procedures put in place are not sustainable long-term, and unless the passengers are treated more reasonably, we will not have an industry left".

 The British government was criticised for scare mongering as a result of its response to the alert and for using it to drive through unpopular reforms.